Nikkei rises on Wall Street gains, other Asian indexes fall

-TOKYO (AP) — Asian shares were slightly lower Tuesday, erasing initial gains, but Tokyo’s benchmark rose, cheered by gains on Wall Street led by technology shares.
+TOKYO (AP) — Asian shares were mostly lower Tuesday, erasing initial gains.
+Tokyo’s benchmark rose, cheered by gains on Wall Street.

 WALL STREET: The Standard & Poor’s 500 index rose 20.31 points, or 0.8 percent, to 2,453.46 and surpassed its old record, set nearly a week ago, by half a percent.
 The Dow Jones industrial average added 144.71 points, or 0.7 percent, to 21,528.99, and the Nasdaq composite jumped 87.25, or 1.4 percent, to 6,239.01.